A Two-Stage Reactive Auction Framework for the Multi-Depot Rural Postman Problem with Dynamic Vehicle Failures: Introduction

 \end{enumerate}

 The remainder of this paper is organized as follows: Section \ref{sec:literature-review} presents a literature review of related works.
-Section \ref{sec:profor} provides the assumptions and presents a MILP formulation for the MD-RPP-RRV with known vehicle failures and failure times.
-Section \ref{sec:approach} describes the proposed centralized auction algorithm.
-Section \ref{sec:results} presents our experimental results.
-It details the testing of our proposed algorithm on failure scenarios created from benchmark instances.
-It also compares the quality of the solutions with offline optimal solutions that were obtained by solving the MILP formulation using the Gurobi solver.
-Section \ref{sec:conclusion} concludes the paper.
+Section \ref{sec:prob-desc} provides the operational assumptions and formally defines the MD-RPP-RRV.
+Section \ref{sec:approach} details the proposed two-stage reactive framework comprising of centralized and peer auction.
+Section \ref{sec:results} presents the experimental evaluation, including a rigorous sensitivity analysis of algorithmic parameters and a comparative benchmark against a reactive simulated annealing metaheuristic across 257 failure scenarios.
+The section also derives a theoretical performance bound for the proposed centralized auction.
+Finally, Section \ref{sec:conclusion} concludes the paper.